A note on the $(\infty,n)$-category of cobordisms: Models for (infty,1) -categories

 Summarizing, we have the following diagram

 where the horizontal arrows are Quillen equivalences induced by the identity and the vertical arrows are localizations.

-\begin{prop} Let $X$ and $Y$ be Segal spaces.
-A morphism $f:X\to Y$ is a weak equivalence in $\sSpace_f^{CSe}$ if and only if it is a Dwyer-Kan equivalence. \end{prop} We refer to \cite[Theorem 5.15]{HorelModel} for a proof, which makes use of the analogous result for Reedy fibrant Segal spaces in $\sSpace_c^{CSe}$ from \cite[Theorem 7.7]{Rezk}.
+The following Proposition shows that in the localized model structure Dwyer-Kan equivalences of Segal spaces indeed are weak equivalence, and therefore we have fixed the concern mentioned above.
+We refer to \cite[Theorem 5.15]{HorelModel} for a proof, which makes substantial use of the analogous result for Reedy fibrant Segal spaces in $\sSpace_c^{CSe}$ from \cite[Theorem 7.7]{Rezk}. \begin{thm} Let $X$ and $Y$ be Segal spaces.
+A morphism $f:X\to Y$ is a weak equivalence in $\sSpace_f^{CSe}$ if and only if it is a Dwyer-Kan equivalence. \end{thm}

 As a consequence the obvious inclusions induce the following equivalences of categories:

 where $\mathpzc{DK}$ and $\mathpzc{lwe}$ stand for the subcategory of Dwyer-Kan and levelwise weak equivalences, respectively.